-The first African to be supported by UNU-GTP for MSc studies, embarked on his studies at the University of Iceland in 2001.
+The first Africans to be supported by UNU-GTP for MSc studies, embarked on their studies at the University of Iceland in the autumn of 2000.
 Since then, the majority of MSc students have come from Africa.
-A total of 32 African Fellows had completed their MSc degrees by the end of 2016, including 4 women: 20 from Kenya, 3 from Ethiopia, 2 from each of Eritrea, Rwanda, and Tanzania, and 1 from each of Djibouti, Malawi and Uganda.
-This is just over 60% of the total number of 53 graduated MSc Fellows.
-Five African Fellows continued working on their MSc degrees in 2017, with 3 more embarking on the studies.
+As mentioned in Section 2, a total of 37 African Fellows had completed their MSc degrees in late 2018, 23 from Kenya, 3 from Ethiopia, 2 from each of Djibouti, Eritrea, Malawi, Rwanda, and Tanzania, and 1 from Uganda.
+This includes 6 women.
+This is close to 60% of the total number of 62 graduates who have received UNU-GTP MSc Fellowships.
+Five African Fellows continued working on their MSc degrees in late 2018, 2 of whom embarked on the studies in the fall of 2018.

-Five former 6 month students from Africa have been awarded with PhD Fellowships, all from Kenya.
-Two have defended their dissertations (both women), whereas three are working on their degrees (all men).
+Six former 6-month Fellows from Africa have been awarded with PhD Fellowships by UNU-GTP as of autumn 2018 (out of a total of 7), all from Kenya.
+Two have defended their dissertations (both women), whereas four continue to work on their degrees (all men).